Hi everyone, this is just an update of what’s been going on behind the scenes at Tooltique.

 Note regarding tool prices.

 As predicted in previous articles there has been a surge in opportunistic selling of old tools both by the public and new tool dealers on platforms such as eBay.
-This has forced prices to rise and it will also cause extra problems to buyers using inexperienced sellers with limited knowledge.
+This has forced prices to rise and it will also cause extra problems for buyers using inexperienced sellers with limited knowledge.

 Old tool prices have risen everywhere over the pandemic and this has been fuelled by increased demand and the inflation caused when governments print money, let’s hope this latter aspect doesn’t get out of control.
 Our prices have always been controlled by what happens directly in the unrestored user tool market, often these un-refurbished prices are higher than ours without an expert eye or the attention needed to get the tools to perform as they could.
 New tool prices are rising too, this has to happen with the increased cost of raw materials and other factors coursing this.
 I guess labour costs and the reduced buying power of fiat currencies due to money printing will also play a part in this in the future.

-It has to be said that prices had been deflated for some time and as people have learnt about the quality of old tools possess the demand has steadily risen.
+It has to be said that prices had been deflated for some time and as people have learned about the quality of old tools possess the demand has steadily risen.
 Prices now are probably about right and those who got in early made astute purchases.
 The supply of old tools is limited and many are now in new hands so the demand is likely to outstrip this supply but this is where the buyer needs to become more cautious.